dews/exodom/readme.md

 Usage:

-    exodom save <domain>
+    exodom save <domain> [options]
-    exodom restore <domain>
+    exodom restore <domain> [options]
-    exodom sync <domain> <domain>
+    exodom sync <source domain> <target domain> [options]

 Options:

     -h, --help                 	output usage information
     -V, --version              	output the version number
-    -t, --theme [theme]      work on theme.
+    -t, --theme [theme_id]      work on theme.
 If theme_id omit, deal all themes.
 If don't have default theme, create one.
-Please avoid same name. [theme] not working now.
+Please avoid themes have same name. [theme_id] not working now.
-    -d, --domain-config         work on domanin config, if you want upload, you need have globe admin.
+    -d, --domain-config         work on domanin config, if you want to restore, you need to have global admin.
     -w, --widget                work on widget
     -u, --user <account:password,[account:password]>   When you choose sync, you need enter two sets of account.
-If two set are the same you can put only one set.
+If two sets are the same you can enter only one.
     -p, --path <path>           Saving path, if omit, using "./"

+when no options default take with:

+    -t, -d, -w

 ### INSTALL